dmfay/massive-js/docs/connecting.md

 massive(connectionInfo).then(instance => {...});
 ```

 You can connect Massive to your database with a [pg-promise configuration object](https://github.com/vitaly-t/pg-promise/wiki/Connection-Syntax#configuration-object) or a connection string.
-Using the former is recommended since connection strings provide no mechanism for configuring the pool size and other options.
+Using the former is recommended for application code since connection strings provide no mechanism for configuring the pool size and other options.

 ```javascript
 const connectionInfo = {